cloudigrade/cloudigrade/docs/development-environment.rst

     brew update
     brew install python@3.9 gettext awscli azure-cli postgresql librdkafka tox poetry podman

+You may also want to ``brew install openshift-cli``.
+Although the OpenShift CLI is not required for local development and operation, it is required for deploying cloudigrade to OpenShift, including the `Ephemeral Cluster Deployment <https://github.com/cloudigrade/cloudigrade/wiki/Ephemeral-Cluster-Deployment>`_.

 To start the podman machine that will be running the commands run:

 .. code-block:: bash